goschtl/zope/zc.z3monitor/trunk/src/zc/z3monitor/README.txt

     Hi Jim, nice to meet ya!
     -> CLOSE

-The server comes with a number of userful commands.
+The server comes with a number of useful commands.
 Let's register them so we can see what they do:

     >>> zope.component.provideUtility(zc.z3monitor.help,